articblush/nvim/README.md

 ## Lualine

-This articblush port has lualine integration, enable it! (if you use lualine lmao :D)
+This articblush port has lualine integration, too - enable it! (if you use lualine lmao)

 ```lua
 require('lualine').setup {